EtienneM/EtienneM.github.io/research.md

 # Research interests

-I am currently preparing a PhD in Computer Science at the University of Strasbourg (France), with a M.S. from the same university.
+I got a PhD in Computer Science at the University of Strasbourg (France), with a M.S. from the same university.
 My research interests include distributed computing, high-performance computing and adaptive provisioning strategies.

 # Publications